The best digital magazine maker - 10+ tools compared cover

 Overall, this magazine creator provides quite a smooth workflow when it comes to editing and sharing digital publications.

-Marq (former Lucidpress) is a tool that makes design and branding easier for businesses.
+Marq (formerly Lucidpress) is a tool that makes design and branding easier for businesses.
 It helps creative teams by letting anyone in the company—designer or not—create and share marketing materials that stay on brand.
 In short, it’s all about making life simpler for both designers and marketers.

 The process of creating a flipbook in Marq differs from many of the other magazine makers in this article.
 You can upload a PDF and convert it, but you cannot edit it.